 The act of eating is a universal phenomenon that all living creatures must engage in for the sake of survival.
 Humans have created a more complex relationship with food than our animal counterparts by creating rituals around eating like special gatherings for birthday parties, weddings or anniversaries.

 Food is a central theme in many peoples lives, and while it can be a lot of fun to experiment and create something new, it can also become problematic for some in the pursuit of becoming healthier or even life-threatening for people suffering from disordered eating.

 In regards to eating habits, a concept that has been gaining popularity recently is the practice of mindful eating.
-According to The Center for Mindful Eating (TCME) the concept of eating mindfully is about "allowing yourself to become aware of the positive and nurturing opportunities that are available through food selection and preparation by respecting your own inner wisdom".
+The concept of eating mindfully is about allowing yourself to become aware of the positive and nurturing opportunities that are available through food selection and preparation by respecting your own inner wisdom.

-It can help to consider your thoughts around food and to also use your intuition during consumption and, as TCME suggests, being mindful by "using all your senses in choosing to eat food that is both satisfying to you and nourishing to your body, acknowledging your responses to food without judgment, and becoming aware of physical hunger and satiety cues to guide your decisions to begin and end eating you can change your relationship to food".
+It can help to consider your thoughts around food and to also use your intuition during consumption and being mindful by using all your senses in choosing to eat food that is both satisfying to you and nourishing to your body, acknowledging your responses to food without judgment, and becoming aware of physical hunger and satiety cues to guide your decisions to begin and end eating you can change your relationship to food.

 The following article was written by a guest blogger who has experienced first hand what it was like to consider his own eating habits and make adjustments to his food consumption.
 Hopefully his experience will help you to consider your own relationship with food.